SergeyV1S/react-stellar-burger/README.md

 # Stellar-Burgers

+1. Create .env file in the root directory
-Add enviroment variable VITE_API_URL=https://norma.nomoreparties.space/api/ingredients to get data from server.
+2. Add enviroment variable VITE_API_URL=https://norma.nomoreparties.space/api to get data from server.

 To run project in dev mode use: